 On April 30, 2014, we completed our plan to legally separate into two distinct publicly traded entities-an education loan management, servicing and asset recovery business, Navient, and a consumer banking business, SLM Corporation.
 On October 13, 2014, we completed the operational separation of our servicing platforms and related personnel from Navient and launched our new customer service operation.
-At the time of this filling, the Bank continues to rely on Navient for loan origination capabilities provided under a transition services agreement entered into with Navient in connection with the Spin-Off.
+At the time of this filing, the Bank continues to rely on Navient for loan origination capabilities provided under a transition services agreement entered into with Navient in connection with the Spin-Off.
 The key project remaining to complete the Bank's full separation from Navient is the separation of these origination functions.
 We are currently in the process of completing and testing a new loan originations platform.
 Our objectives are to implement, complete and begin use of the new loan originations platform in the first half of 2015.
-While the Bank is not at risk of losing access to Navient's originations platform for 2015 and beyond, completing the full separation of the Bank's operations from Navient resources is one of our top goals for 2015.
+While the Bank is not at risk of losing access to Navient's for 2015.